TriffyDigital/yaary-mobility/README.md

 ## User Authentication

-After SDK is authorized successfully, before starting the ride booking flow user needs to be authenticated as well, authorize user with their phone number
+After SDK is authentication successfully, before starting the ride booking flow user needs to be authenticated as well with their phone number

 ```
 Yaary.authorize(this, "phoneNumber", object : Yaary.OnAuthorizeUserResultListener {